lkilcher/dolfyn/doc-src/rotations.rst

 directions, which are defined by the following coordinate systems:

 - **Beam**: this is the coordinate system of the 'along-beam' velocities.
-When the data object is in BEAM coordinates, the first dimension of the velocity vectors are: [beam1, beam2, ... beamN].
+When the data object is in 'beam' coordinates, the first dimension of the velocity vectors are: [beam1, beam2, ... beamN].
 This coordinate system is *not* ortho-normal, which means that the inverse rotation (inst to beam) cannot be computed